Enhancement of stability of metastable states in the presence of L\'{e}vy noise: The model

 where $P\left(x,t|x_{0},0\right)$ is the transition probability density, and $D_{\alpha}$ is the noise intensity parameter, in the sense that the size of a cloud of particles undergoing L\'{e}vy motion increases with time as $\left(D_{\alpha} t\right)^{1/\alpha}$.
-Equation (\ref{F-01}) can be easily obtained directly from Eq.~(\ref{F-00})~\cite{Dub05}.
+Here $\partial^{\alpha}/\partial\left\vert x\right\vert^{\alpha}$ is the Riesz fractional space derivative~\cite{Dub08,Met00}.\\ Equation (\ref{F-01}) can be derived from different theoretical approaches~\cite{Met00,Sai97,Wes97,Jes99,Yan00}, and in particular can be easily obtained directly from Eq.~(\ref{F-00})~\cite{Dub05}.
+Specifically, in this last paper, by exploiting the properties of random variables with infinitely divisible distributions~\cite{Gne54,Dub08,Dub05}, the characteristic functional of non-Gaussian white noise was obtained.
+Then, by applying a functional approach to decouple the correlation between stochastic functionals, the general Kolmogorov's equation for nonlinear systems driven by a non-Gaussian white noise source was derived.
+From this general equation we can obtain the fractional Fokker-Planck equation~(\ref{F-01}) for a L\'{e}vy-stable noise source $L_\alpha (t)$.\\ According to the definition, if the random process $x(t)$ initially starts from the value $x_0$ at $t=0$, the residence time $T(x_0)$ in the given interval $(L_1,L_2)$ for the infinite observation time reads~\cite{Dub20})